-9 Final outcome rules
+8 Final outcome rules

-Candidates are required to
+Candidates are required to:

-- submit mini-projects (coursework assignments)/written examinations on six courses,. - submit a project dissertation which must demonstrate an appreciation of the role of methods studied in the course, and - attend an examination viva voce, unless individually dispensed by the examiners.
+- submit mini-projects (coursework assignments)/written examinations on six courses, - submit a project dissertation which must demonstrate an appreciation of the role of methods studied in the course, and - attend an examination viva voce, unless individually dispensed by the examiners.

-To satisfy the Examiners, a candidate must
+To satisfy the Examiners, a candidate must:

-- attain an average of ≥ 50 (pass) in mini-projects/written examination in their best six courses, and - attain a pass in the project dissertation, and - pursue an adequate course of practical work and achieve an overall pass in practicals, unless studying only courses without a practical component
+- attain an average of ≥ 50 (pass) in mini-projects/written examination in their best six courses, and - attain a pass in the project dissertation, and - pursue an adequate course of practical work and achieve an overall pass in practicals, unless studying only courses without a practical component.

 The mini-projects, written examinations and dissertations are allocated University Standardised Marks (USMs) out of 100; a USM of 50 and above is a pass.
+The average USM is rounded to the nearest integer, with fractions of exactly half a mark being rounded up.